hulloitskai/launchweek/README.md

 # LaunchWeek

-_Create a project you'll be proud of in 1 week._
+_Create a project you'll be proud of, in 1 week._

 ## Setup